top of page

 Chemical Oxygen Demand Testing

-For me, always traveling, always working at different sites, having to ship lab equipment and set up under less than ideal conditions, I look for the easiest (and most reliable/repeatable) way to do my lab testing.
+For me, always traveling, always working at different wastewater treatment plants, having to ship, literally, hundreds of pounds of lab equipment and needing to set up my lab equipment under less than ideal conditions (limited work space, table and chair, access to power, water, and a sink), I look for the easiest (and most reliable/repeatable) way to do my lab testing.
 One test I am always doing is chemical oxygen demand (COD).
 At wastewater plants, and industrial wastewater plants in particular, the range of COD values in any given sample can be highly variable.
-Thankfully, Hach has a range of COD test kits to address this.
-The range I tend to use most often is 250 to 15,000 mg/L.
+Thankfully, Hach has a very broad range (1 to 60,000 mg/L) of COD test kits to address this.
+The COD range I tend to use most often is 250 to 15,000 mg/L (see the table below).
+But there certainly are industrial wastewater streams that require Hach's 60,000 mg/L (UHR+) range.

 HACH COD TNT823 Reagent